amerkay/auto-prompt-builder/prompts/updatep/01-human.md

 ---

+# YOUR TASK:
-You MUST NOT change the `## Important formatting rules:` and `INPUT_TABLE` sections, as they are crucial to how the prompt works.

-You MUST also keep the same structure for the few shot learning and examples in the `Current Prompt`.
+Your updated `<prompt>` MUST NEVER change the `Important formatting rules` and `TASK` heading sections, as they are crucial to how the prompt works.
+Your updated prompt MUST keep the same structure and formatting of the `Current Prompt`.

+=> DO NOT forget that the variable `%%%INPUT_TABLE%%%` under the `TASK` heading and "`table_input`" subheading is crucial and must be preserved as is in the updated prompt in the same structure.

-Focus on getting higher accuracy by analyzing the `Incorrect answers` above and updating the prompt to make sure that the prompt does not get similar answers incorrectly.
+Your Goal is focusing on getting higher accuracy by analyzing the `Incorrect answers` above and updating the prompt to make sure that the prompt does not get similar answers incorrectly.
 I will try running the prompt you will output again through GPT-4 and I expect it to get the `Incorrect answers` above correctly.

+Reply with the updated prompt that performs better than the `Current Prompt`.
+Your update prompt MUST NEVER be the exact same as the Current Prompt, it must be updated to perform better.
+This is very important.